Wednesday, February 25, 2009

 sterile hell, a secret cave for the very barely living

-to rest the bones that push against their skin like
+to rest the sharp bones that push against their skin like

 fingers against fabric.
 Haunting girls, gaunt faces,